-Of course, if you want to be able to understand any responses, you need good oral comprehension as well.
+Of course, if you want to be able to understand any spoken responses, you need good oral comprehension as well.
 That means you must have a strong enough knowledge of grammar to at least recognize the most used verb tenses and grammatical structures, as well as common French phrases, and to be able to use contextual clues to figure out the rest.

 How to Speak French Fluently